petervandenabeele/spelfouten/README.md

 For this task, the RoBERTa based model (RobBERT) seems more accurate, compared to the BERT based model (BERTje) both in true positives as avoiding false positives.
-Maybe (???) this is caused by the more modern approach in RoBERTa and the fact that I do not use multi-sentence correlation in my experiments.
+Maybe (???) this is caused by the more modern approach in RoBERTa and the fact that I do not use multi-sentence correlation (NSP, Next Sequence Prediction) in my experiments.
+I have split all paragraphs in the original nl.wikipedia export into sentences.
 Also, the vocabulary is very different for BERTje (a set of 30,000 parts of words with WordPiece) vs. RobBERTa (a set of 50,000 English words, and probably only the single letter entries are really used from the vocab).
 It is unclear to me which impact this different vocab has on the results.